| A Softer Landscape...continued from Part 1

 Sandstone Maryport Rocks ink pen and Wash.

-Working in enamel is a spin-off from a Commission which I will talk about later
+Sandstone and Sea Enamel I Working in enamel is a spin-off from a Commission which I will talk about later

-please note the central foreground rock which stands a little higher than the rest.
+sandstone (real) please note the central foreground rock which stands a little higher than the rest.
+The following are slide studies taken of the tide playing round this rock.

 Sandstone Rock and Tide III felt 1998